mohonish/udacity_mlf_tmdb/Readme.md

 ### **Final Report**
 Refer to `Investigate TMDB Movie Database.html` for the final approved project report.

 This was done as a part of Udacity's Machine Learning Foundation nanodegree completed by me at July 2018.
+View my certificate at https://confirm.udacity.com/UK6PK2ZP